rotexsoft/leanorm/docs/getting-started.md

 All these fetch methods accept a first argument which is a query object.
 LeanOrm uses [Aura\SqlQuery](https://github.com/auraphp/Aura.SqlQuery/blob/3.x/docs/select.md) as its query object.
 You can create a query object to inject into each fetch method using the **getSelect(): \Aura\SqlQuery\Common\Select** method in **\LeanOrm\Model**.
 Read the documentation for [Aura\SqlQuery](https://github.com/auraphp/Aura.SqlQuery/blob/3.x/docs/select.md) to figure out how to customize the sql queries executed by each fetch method.
 Some examples will be shown later on below.

+> NOTE: Please ALWAYS use named parameters / place-holders in all your queries, [Aura\SqlQuery](https://github.com/auraphp/Aura.SqlQuery/blob/3.x/docs/select.md) version 3.x was designed to work with named parameters / place-holders.
+DO NOT use question mark parameters / place-holders in your queries.

 Some of these fetch methods also accept a second argument called **$relations_to_include**.
 It is basically an array of relationship names for related data defined in the Model class.
 When you specify these relationship names in a fetch method, the fetch method will eager load the related data which would eliminate the need to issues N queries to fetch the related data for a specified defined relation for each fetched record which leads to the N+1 problem.
 For example, when fetching records from the authors table via the AuthorsModel, each author record / row can have one or more posts associated with it.
 If you do not specify that the posts for the author records be eager fetched during a fetch, then when you loop through the returned author records, additional queries will be issued to fetch the posts for each author.
 If we have 3 authors in the database, then doing a fetch without eager loading posts will lead to the following queries being issued when you loop through the authors and try to access the posts associated with each of them:

 ```sql